 “Hot Ones,” the show with hot questions and even hotter wings, is a wildly inventive celebrity interview web-series.
-Over the course of an episode, host Sean Evans and guests plow through 10 stages of chicken wings made with sauces increasing in spiciness as contestants advance.
+Over the course of an episode, host Sean Evans and guests plow through 10 stages of chicken wings made with sauces increasing in spiciness at each level.

 You may ask, “Why the hell would anyone commit to complete this challenge to its end?”
 Well, contestants who tap out of the challenge will forever be listed on The Wall of Shame, with a far-from-flattering close-up shot of their face during their experience.
 Viewers see the Wall of Shame whenever a contestant taps out, as the show will impose a sequence where the current contestant’s headshot is moved into the collection of past failures, set to depressing background music.
 Out of 137 episodes, the Wall of Shame has victimized the reputation of only nine guests.
 The tactic has proven to be an effective motivator, as many celebs cite the wall as the main reason they persevere through the hottest sauces.

 The web-series began in 2015 and has since evolved to become an eight-season powerhouse with big names like Natalie Portman, Jeff Goldblum and Vanessa Hudgens all participating in 2018.
 Since its beginning, “Hot Ones” has increased the intensity of their sauces, upped the budget on special effects and, consequently, skyrocketed their channel’s (First We Feast) subscription count.
-They now release two seasons a year; Season 7 recently concluded with an episode featuring “Weird Al” Yankovic, but Evans promised the crew will be back in the studio as soon as January 2019.
+They now release two seasons a year; Season 7 recently concluded with an episode featuring “Weird Al” Yankovic, but Evans looks to get the crew back in the studio as soon as January 2019.

 An undeniable strength of “Hot Ones” is the wide array of celebrities who appear on the show, including interviews with actors/actresses, comedians, athletes, musicians and more.
 Stand-up comedians Bill Burr and Tom Segura were hilarious during their recent visits, both struggling to the very end.

-For athletes, the web series has focused in on NBA players (possibly due to sponsorships from the NBA), and hosted Detroit Pistons power-forward Blake Griffin and Philadelphia 76ers center Joel Embiid this year alone.
+For athletes, the web series has focused in on NBA players (possibly due to sponsorships from the NBA), hosting Detroit Pistons power-forward Blake Griffin and Philadelphia 76ers center Joel Embiid this year alone.
 “Hot Ones” pays attention to other sports as well, though.
 In recent seasons, Evans has grilled players like NFL inside-linebacker Von Miller, tight-end Rob Gronkowski and MLB first-baseman Anthony Rizzo.
-However, since neither of these leagues have been represented in the series’ last two seasons, the show may have made the decision to specialize in interviewing NBA players exclusively.
+However, since neither of these leagues have been represented in the series’ last two seasons, the show may have made the decision to specialize in interviewing NBA players.

 Regarding musicians and recording artists, the web-series’ affiliation with Complex Magazine gives reason for the bevy of rap artists that have appeared throughout the series.
 Season 7 exposed Lil Yachty and Anderson .Paak to the vicious hot-wing challenge, and Wiz Khalifa appeared in Season 6.
 However, “Hot Ones” doesn’t only incorporate new-school hip-hop artists; the show has also had appearances from old-school veterans, such as Coolio, Trick Daddy, E-40 and Redman.
 Hip-hop fans of all ages can find an interview they enjoy.
 “Hot Ones” doesn’t contain themselves to hip-hop either; for instance, soft-rocker Mac Demarco and singer John Mayer have been featured on the show as well.